 It hangs with paintings, and is dotted with sculpture, from both established and up-and-coming artists from the US and abroad, including several Atlanta-based artists.

 Beyond the gallery itself, the center has a one-hectare sculpture garden.
 Its diverse range of all-weather artworks are placed for maximum impact amid hundreds of hostas, multiple rare conifers, azaleas, camellias, and maples, all offering year-round color.

 4. Autrey Mill Nature Preserve and Heritage Center

 The historic Autrey Mill site, now preserved for future generations, is found within several hectares of woodland in Johns Creek, just ten minutes north of Peachtree Corners.

-The best way to explore is by joining the three-kilometre boardwalk that provides a clear path through landscapes that take in wetlands and Sal’s Creek.
+The best way to explore is by joining the 2 mile boardwalk that provides a clear path through landscapes that take in wetlands and Sal’s Creek.